bloominstituteoftechnology/Lambda-Hello/ArunaB.md

 Hello, I am Aruna Benjamin.

-Three words that describe me are 'Does'nt','Hurt','Others'.
+Three words that does not describe me are, 'I'm','not','fake'.

-My favorite hobby is singing.
-I have won few competitions.
-Singing and listening to music are my favorite stress busters.
-I listen to different kinds of music based on the current mood.
-Favorite animal is Horse.
-I have a new favorite sport which is skiing.
+Being fake is not worth it.
+I would not like to be one.
+I dont know swimming.
+How would someone not like music.
+How amazing it would be if time travel is real.
+How amazing will it be, if there is really a alternate universe.